keesjanvanderkolk/install-ghc/README.md

 # install-ghc
-Install GHC from source, using a binary distribution to bootstrap from, as non-root user.
+Install GHC from source, using a binary distribution to bootstrap from, as non-root user, on Linux.

+See the `other` directory for more tools.

 ## Step 1.